Acetylcysteine: Society and culture

 Acetylcysteine was first studied as a drug in 1963.
-Amazon removed acetylcysteine for sale in the US in 2021, due to claims by the FDA of it being classified as a drug rather than a supplement.
-In April 2022, the FDA released draft guidance on FDA's policy regarding products labeled as dietary supplements that contain N-acetyl-L-cysteine.
+Amazon removed acetylcysteine for sale in the US in 2021, due to claims by the Food and Drug Administration (FDA) of it being classified as a drug rather than a supplement.
+In April 2022, the FDA released draft guidance on its policy regarding products labeled as dietary supplements that contain N-acetyl-L-cysteine.
 Amazon subsequently re-listed NAC products as of August 2022.